Woody Family Roots

 Some of the descendants of Wyatt Woody of western North Carolina have been well

-known chair makers for at least five generations (See the two links below).
+known chair makers for at least five generations (See the four links below).
 This

 craft was surely brought to the region by Wyatt himself when he moved from